-First of all, the Trump Administration is run by very narrow-minded men and women.
+First of all, the Trump Administration is run by very narrow-minded ideologues.
 Like Trump, they are self-absorbed elitists who are willing to do anything to retain their power and influence in a fast changing United States that is seeing increased cultural and religious diversity.

-In addition, 60% of an American citizen majority are wise enough to have a strong retro-desire to move away from elite corporate power that is destroying our middle class - and directed to a more egalitarian decentralized capitalist economy.
+In addition, 60% of an American citizen majority are wise enough to have a strong retro-desire to move away from an elite corporate oligarchy that is destroying our middle class - and re-direct it to a more egalitarian decentralized capitalist economy.

 Of course the US corporate elites, especially the most ruthless of them, will spend unlimited funds to try and “buy” anti-boycott and anti-protest laws passed by their lobby money corrupted politicians.
 And as we saw with the Standing Rock dissent, corporations will hire and use both public and private police thugs to repress citiizen and consumer activism against big corporate and big lobby money power grabs and abuse.

-Moreover, the Trump Administration is working with other international "leaders” who are actively trying to prime Russia to allow for a US/Israel/Saudi Arabia war with Iran.
-And, of course, like Iraq, a war wit Iran is clearly about oil, even though it will be “sold” as some form of "anti-terrorism” propaganda or made up Iranian aggression.
+Moreover, the Trump Administration is working with other global nationalist "leaders” who are actively trying to prime Russia to condone a US/Israel/Saudi Arabia war with Iran.
+And, of course, like Iraq, a war with Iran is clearly about oil, even though it will be “sold” as some form of "anti-terrorism” propaganda - or some other made up Iranian aggression lie.

 In the end, we clearly see what type of a person Trump is from the Mueller Report.
 Trump tries to portray himself as a victim.
 He is not.
-He is, in fact, a political and economic anarchist.
+He is, in fact, a political and economic predator and social democracy anarchist.

-Moreover, untreated emotionally disturbed individuals in high stress situations - especially addicts who are constantly criticised and attacked by critics, will eventually lash out in even more self-destructive ways, which is what we can expect Trump to do at some point in the future.
+Moreover, like Trump, untreated emotionally disturbed individuals in high stress situations - especially megalomaniacs who are constantly criticised and attacked by critics, will eventually lash out in very self-destructive ways, which is what we can expect Trump to do at some point in the future if cornered.
 We already see what he does on a daily basis.

-If we combine Trump’s emotional immaturity with his other advisors’ extremism ideas (Bolton, Pompeo, Stephen Miller, and Betsy Devos), it is inevitable some crisis will be created by this white nationalist cabal.
-We already see it with their inhumane immigration policies, ignoring the people in Puerto Rico (who pay taxes but can’t vote), and the increasingly common news about chemical spills and other public health issues.
+If we combine Trump’s menacing emotional immaturity with his other advisors’ extremism ideas (Bolton, Pompeo, Stephen Miller, and Betsy Devos), it is inevitable some crisis will be created by this white nationalist cabal.
+We already see it with their inhumane immigration policies, how they ignored the citizens of Puerto Rico (who pay taxes but can’t vote), and the increasingly common news about mass shootings, unreported chemical spills, and other growing public health issues.

-Regarding money and our investments, the political lock Trump's "corporate welfare agenda" has on our national economic agenda will, in fact, reduce stock market volatility and the odds that the markets will go down much - at least until after the 2020 elections.
+Regarding investments, the political lock Trump's "corporate welfare agenda" has on our national economic agenda will, in fact, temporarily reduce stock market volatility and the odds that the markets will go down much - at least until after the 2020 elections.

-Trump consistently tries to intimidated the Federal Reserve Board (FOMC) into political submission, i.e more interest rate cuts.
-Fortunately, Jerome Powell, the FOMC Chair, has resisted Trump’s bullying.
-Powell, unlike Trump, is a committed economic professional, as do many of the FOMC Board members.
+In essence, Trump consistently tries to intimidated the Federal Reserve Board (FOMC) into political submission, for the hope of more interest rate cuts to mask Trump’s economic charade.
+Fortunately, Jerome Powell, the FOMC Chair, has so far resisted Trump’s bullying.
+Powell, unlike Trump, seems to be a committed economic professional, as do many of the FOMC Board members.

-The biggest risk to our long-term financial health is living in a market economy that ignores the sanity of a progress-focused national business environment, the intelligent use of science, innovative leadership competence along with basic consumer protections, and a nation driven by a diversity-minded business integrity that respects and rewards ALL citizens, using intelligent problem-solving instead of ignorant economic ideologies that foster increased income inequality.
+The biggest risk to our long-term national financial health is living in a market economy that ignores the sanity of a progress-focused macro business environment, the intelligent use of science, innovative leadership competence, basic consumer protections, and a nation devoted to a diversity-minded business integrity that respects and rewards ALL citizens.

-When we one day get rid of most of the Wall Street kleptocrats who incessantly try to steal our tax dollars to enrich themselves, we can again move forward to a more "inclusive capitalism" that at least tries to share more wealth with the 60% of Americans who are still not participating in our national wealth creation.
+Hopefully, when we one day get rid of the Wall Street kleptocrats and their bought and sold politicians who incessantly try to steal our tax dollars to enrich themselves, we can again move forward to a more "inclusive capitalism" - one that at least tries to share more wealth with the 60% of Americans who are still not participating in our stock market national wealth creation.

-Ultimately, extreme ideological thinking creates dangerous cults.
+Ultimately, extreme ideological thinking creates dangerous political cults.
 Today, America seems to have become a divided nation of ideological cults.
-And cults are always based on obsessive denial and faulty thinking.
+And cults are always based on obsessive denial, faulty thinking, and dangerous idolatry.